 Rates vary based on factors including the borrower’s credit history, the amount and term of the loan, the reason for the loan, and other information in the application.

-The online P2P platform Lending Club charges origination fees of 1%-6%, while competitor Peerform’s fees are 1-5% of the loan amount.
-Prosper’s loan closing fees vary from 0.5%-4.95% with those having excellent credit saving the most in fees.
+The online P2P platform Lending Club charges origination fees of 1%-6%.
+Competitor Peerform’s fees are 1-5% of the loan amount.
+Prosper’s loan closing fees vary from 0.5%-4.95%, with those having excellent credit saving the most in costs.

 Potential Negatives of P2P Borrowing